ginstrom/paladin-novel/chapters/04_crack-in-the-chain.md

 Before Gond could pursue, the girl hurled the loosened chain lock.
 It whistled past the guard's ear and clanged against rock, missing the man but startling him into dropping his bolt.
 Her act bought a precious instant; Gond seized it.

-"Alia, stay with your brother!
+"Girl, stay with your brother!
 Don't move!" he roared, already a blur of motion.
 Gond sprinted after the slaver, blood dripping past his elbow.
 Sand swallowed the noise of his footsteps; only the ragged sound of his own breathing marked the chase.
 Shortly he heard Pell's rhythmic pants a few paces behind, but could not spare a look back.

 Halfway across the first dune the slaver fitted another bolt into his crossbow, whirled, and fired again.
 The bolt hissed past Gond's cheek, close enough to feel the wind of its passing.
 Adrenaline drowned the pain in his arm, and Gond mustered another burst of speed.
 The crude black blade he had claimed earlier rasped free of its sheath, rough iron glinting dully.